 Certificate in Local Government Leadership and Management

 The MMA’s partnership with Suffolk University’s Moakley Center for Public Management offers a program designed exclusively for municipal employees interested in furthering their professional career in local government and pursuing a graduate degree.

-Through a grant sponsored by the Department of Public Health, the MMA offers the Municipal Tobacco Control Technical Assistance Program to aid municipalities requesting assistance with tobacco control/smoking regulations, regulating youth access to tobacco products, locating smoking cessation programs for municipal employees, public education about health risks and other issues.
+Through a Department of Public Health grant, the MMA offers the Municipal Tobacco Control Technical Assistance Program to help municipalities with tobacco sales and use regulations, public education and other issues.
 (For more information, contact D.J.
 Wilson at the MMA.)

 MMA Groups and Affilliated Organizations

-Within the MMA are a number of subgroups that serve specific members.
+Within the MMA are a number of groups that serve specific members.
 They are:

 • Association of Town Finance Committees (ATFC)